Skip to main content

 If You Are Feeling Isolated

 If you are struggling with isolation, you might feel like just giving up and cutting yourself off from other people, but this is likely to make the loneliness and isolation worse.
 Try to stay connected with your community or to find activities where you can meet people who have the same interests as you.
-Doing things with others can really help – the more things you get involved with and the more people you get to know, the less likely you are to feel isolated and alone.
+Doing things with others can really help – the more things you get involved with, and the more people you get to know, the less likely you are to feel isolated and alone.

 If you have no family or friends living nearby or have lost touch over the years, this can be a source of isolation and loneliness.
-Why not take action to get in touch, even if it’s been a long time.
+Why not take action to get in touch, even if it’s been a long time?
 Pick up the phone, write a letter, or send an email.
 The good news is that others may benefit from your call, too!
 Everyone feels a bit lonely at some stage or other - you can change this by making the first move.
 The key is to not wait on others to get in touch.

 Managing Loneliness and Isolation